EmirhanSergen/ProjeCagriPlatformu/backend/README.md

 docker-compose run --rm api alembic upgrade head
 ```

+The Docker image now bundles the `migrations/` directory and `alembic.ini`, so
+you can execute Alembic commands directly in the container.
+Rebuild the image
+whenever new migrations are added.

 ### Authentication

 Send a POST request to `/login` with `email` and `password`.
 After entering